 February 18 and 20, 2012

 Exactly a decade ago, my teaching career was launched in a giant disco ball.
-Something that looked like it anyway.
 It was actually the glass ball facade, several stories high, of a mall in Shanghai.
 With its Vegas-tacky spherical design, Metro City was a head-turning landmark in Xujiahui, a subway hub and entertainment center of Xuhui District.
-In daylight, it resembled an errant crystal golf ball wedged between skyscrapers; at night, it turned psychedelic, wholly lit up in neon lights that changed colors and spell out Chinese characters, outshining the gleam of neighboring shopping centers.
+In daylight, it resembled an errant crystal golf ball wedged between skyscrapers; at night, it turned psychedelic, wholly lit up in neon lights that changed colors and spelled out Chinese characters, outshining the gleam of neighboring shopping centers.

 A technical training school that offered English and Japanese classes held a branch in Metro City.
 The school had gone bust, I was told.
 But even then, it was a dodgy educational center at best.
 Beggars couldn’t be choosers, however.
 Gigs for non-Mandarin speakers were hard to come by even in this cosmopolitan city.
 Language barrier narrowed down my job options to almost zilch.
 All told, only telemarketing for expats and teaching EFL (English as a Foreign Language) were up for grabs.
 I crashed and burned from the mind-numbing monotony of the former and found a eureka career in the latter.

 My entry to the TEFL profession was by grace, not by grand design.
 I neither had the experience nor the training in teaching, not surprising for someone who struggled with stage fright.
 Reeling from the blow of getting fired from my sales job (in a foreign country, no less!), I had less confidence about myself than my Chinese friend, Alpha Zhang, who believed I had an inner language teacher waiting to be tapped.
 EFL schools in China usually did not require an English degree, so long as you were a Caucasian native speaker.
 Blue-eyed blonds would invariably cause enrollment to go through the roof.
 I wasn’t as marketable as an English teacher.
 It was triple whammy for me: I had the wrong skin color, first language, and major.